johno/pixyll/_posts/2022-02-15-paying_yourself_llc.md

 Some states have special laws when it comes to Owner’s Draws.
 This is one of many reasons why it’s important to do your due diligence and speak with business professionals, tax experts, and lawyers to make certain you aren’t missing vital information.

-Keep reading for more details on how to collect your cash the Right WAY.
+Keep reading for more details on how to collect your cash the _Right Way_.

 ## Default LLCs